Yamaha Corporation

-Yamaha Corporation (ヤマハ株式会社, Yamaha Kabushiki gaisha) is a Japanese multinational corporation and conglomerate with a very wide range of products and services.
+Yamaha Corporation (ヤマハ株式会社, Yamaha Kabushiki gaisha) is a Japanese multinational musical instrument and audio equipment manufacturer.

 It is one of the constituents of Nikkei 225 and is the world's largest musical instrument manufacturing company.

-The former motorcycle division was established in 1955 as Yamaha Motor Co., Ltd., which started as an affiliated company but later became independent, although Yamaha Corporation is still a major shareholder.
+The former motorcycle division was established in 1955 as Yamaha Motor Co., Ltd., which started as an affiliated company but has been spun-off as its own independent company.